 The injured person should always notify his or her own insurance company immediately upon understanding that it is either an uninsured or underinsured motorist situation.
 If there is a delay in notifying the insurance company about the uninsured or underinsured situation and that delay compromises his or her own insurance company’s right to pursue their remedies, benefits may be lost under the uninsured and underinsured policy.

-Most of the time someone will find out on the scene of an accident if the at-fault driver is uninsured or underinsured.
+Most of the time, someone will find out on the scene of an accident if the at-fault driver is uninsured or underinsured.
 Another common way this comes to light is when they get a copy of the police report.
-The third most often way they find out is when the insurance company that was listed by the person who caused the accident says, the individual had insurance at one point in time but that policy was cancelled before the accident.
-That can sometimes be 30 – 60 days after the incident occurred.
+The third most often way they find out is when the insurance company that was listed by the person who caused the accident says the individual had insurance at one point in time, but that policy was cancelled before the accident.
+That can sometimes be 30 to 60 days after the incident occurred.

 Is There A Pushback From My Insurance Carrier If I File A Claim?